What Caddie Has Won The Most Masters?

-List of Caddies With The Most Masters Wins
+List of Caddies With the Most Masters Wins

 - Steve Williams - 5 Wins

-- Angelo Argea 5 Wins
+- Willie Peterson - 5 Wins

 - Jim Mackay - 3 Wins

 Steve Williams got his first professional gig caddying for Peter Thomas, an Australian player.
 He went on to caddie for Greg Norman, Raymond Floyd, and Tiger Woods.
 Steve Williams caddied for four of five of Tiger Woods’ Masters wins.
 In 2013, he also caddied for Adam Scott’s Masters win.

-Jim Mackay, who also goes by Bones, is another highly accomplished caddie.
+Jim Mackay, who also goes by “Bones,” is another highly-accomplished caddie.
 He supposedly earned the nickname Bones from Fred Couples in 1990.
 Jim Mackay worked for Phil Mickelson from 1992-2017.
 Over their 25 years together, they established themselves as an important duo in the game: they had 42 total wins together, including five majors and three Masters.

 - Carl Jackson: (2 wins)

 - Ted Scott: (2 wins)